🐶 Don’t Miss a Whisper: 10 Early Signs Your Dog Is in Pain

 Pain doesn’t always bark — sometimes it whispers.
 And when you listen, you give us the greatest gift: comfort.

-Keep watching, caring, and keep being the Hooman your dog believes you are. 💛
+Keep watching, keep caring, and keep being the Hooman your dog believes you are. 💛

 Now, how about a gentle belly rub and a nap?